 Combine all cookie ingredients in bowl.
 Beat at medium speed, scraping bowl often, until well mixed.

 Drop dough by rounded teaspoonfuls, 2 inches apart, onto ungreased cookie sheets.
 Flatten balls to 1/4 inch thick with bottom of buttered glass dipped in sugar.
 Bake 7-9 minutes or until edges are very lightly browned.
 Cool 1 minute on cookie sheet; remove to cooling rack.
 Cool completely.

-Combine all glaze ingredients except almonds in small bowl with wire whisk.
+Whisk all glaze ingredients except almonds together in bowl.
 Decorate cooled cookies with glaze and sliced almonds as desired.

 Dietary Fiber: 0g